-The Liberator Fairing.
+The outrageous Liberator Fairing.
 Elvis had one.

 Dates sold: 1975-77